 Under the Eyre Peninsula Natural Resources Management (NRM) Board’s long term regional NRM Plan, there are three regional targets relating specifically to this program:

 The relationship between natural resources and Aboriginal culture and heritage is widely understood, acknowledged and communicated to natural resource managers.

 Eyre Peninsula Aboriginal communities are included as natural resources managers and are supported and engaged in natural resources activities.

 Aboriginal knowledge of natural resources is acquired and incorporated into regional decision making.

-We also have a strategy specific to our work in Aboriginal partnerships 'Caretakers of this land: A strategy for Aboriginal Partnerships in the Eyre Peninsula NRM Region ', too be added shortly (14/03/2018).
+We also have a strategy specific to our work in Aboriginal partnerships 'Caretakers of this land: A strategy for Aboriginal Partnerships in the Eyre Peninsula Natural Resources Management Region (867KB)'